-Human works and behaves in orders and pattern.
-They sleep at night and work in the day (sorry, night shift).
-So it is unsurprisingly if humans like to extrapolate, love patterns and predictions.
+Human works and behaves in order and pattern.
+They sleep at night and work during the day (sorry, night shift).
+So it is unsurprisingly that humans like to extrapolate, love patterns and predictions.
 And it is mandatory from the evolutional standpoint.
 Knowing your predator hunting pattern as well as your prey behavior helps a lot to survive in the wilderness thousand years ago.

-We have seen much explanation for market movement from the Fibonacci pattern, Elliot wave, fractal, alligator, price action, market cycle.
+We have seen many explanations for market movement from the Fibonacci pattern, Elliot wave, fractal, alligator, price action, and market cycle.
 All crap.
 Even the news.

 This is Wall Street – Main Street irrelevancy.

 You can’t compose fundamental analysis just by reading the news.

 Some investor thinks that performing simple formula like PER, DCF, and PBV, is equal to fundamental analysis.
 That is formula analysis, not fundamental.

 Honestly, formula analysis falls in a deeper pit than the previous two.

 If a financial figure doesn’t guarantee the expected result, how about the formula or ratio derived from that figure?